n-salaun/SALAUN_monte_carlo_protein_folding/README.md

 iterations : Number of tries to move an amino acid init_method : Initialization method, should be either linear or random -s : show the first 4 frames to track the moves
+-e : Show a plot of the energy
 ```

+All results will be put in the Results folder